antimodular/antimodular-blender-renderer/README.md

 This tool was built with the assistance of Large Language Models (LLMs).
 While we've made every effort to ensure it works correctly, there might still be bugs or unexpected behaviors.
 Please report any issues you encounter.

+**Known Issues:**
+- When packaged with PyInstaller, there may be problems executing Blender, particularly on Windows.
+See the troubleshooting section for workarounds.

 ---

 ## ❓ Why This Tool Exists